CGCBRR/devsecops-exam-starter/README.md

 ### Why `node:20-alpine`?

-Three deliberate choices went into this base image:

-1. **`node:20` instead of `node:latest`** — Node 20 is a long-term-support (LTS) release.
-Pinning the version ensures reproducible builds and avoids silent breakage when a new major version ships. `latest` is unpredictable in production and is considered an anti-pattern in CI/CD.
+1. **`node:20` instead of `node:latest`** — Node 20 is an LTS release.
+Pinning the version ensures reproducible builds and avoids breakage when a new major version ships. `latest` is unpredictable in production and considered an anti-pattern in CI/CD.

-2. **`alpine` instead of the default Debian-based image** — Alpine Linux ships with only ~5 MB of base OS, compared to ~120 MB for Debian.
-This directly reduces the image size and, more importantly, the **attack surface** — fewer installed packages means fewer potential CVEs.
-Alpine's musl libc is also lighter than glibc for this workload.
+2. **`alpine` instead of the default Debian-based image** — Alpine ships with only ~5 MB of base OS, compared to ~120 MB for Debian.
+This reduces image size and **attack surface** — fewer packages means fewer potential CVEs.

-3. **Attacker's perspective** — If a malicious actor compromises the running container, they inherit an environment with almost no shell utilities (`bash`, `curl`, `wget` may not exist by default).
-This makes post-exploitation harder.
+3. **Attacker's perspective** — If the container is compromised, the attacker inherits an environment with almost no shell utilities (`bash`, `curl`, `wget` may not exist), making post-exploitation harder.

 ### Why a Multi-Stage Build?